 A Buck Owens biography portrayed Owens, who was married several times as sort of a jerk at times.
 But like he asks in “Streets of Bakersfield” about walking in another person’s shoes (or overalls), “[H]ow many of you that sit and judge me / Have ever walked the streets of Bakersfield?”

 Country musicians were not the only ones who recognized the talent of Buck Owens and the great Bakersfield sound.
-In “Far Away Eyes” from Some Girls (1978), the Rolling Stones described driving through Bakersfield on the country sounding song.
+In “Far Away Eyes” from Some Girls (1978), the Rolling Stones lyrics described driving through Bakersfield on the country sounding song.
 Creedence Clearwater Revival mentioned Owens in “Lookin’ Out My Back Door” (“Dinosaur Victrola, Listenin’ to Buck Owens”) on Cosmos Factory (1970).

 Even more famously, in 1965 the Beatles covered one of Owens’s songs, “Act Naturally,” on Help! with Ringo Starr singing lead.
 Years later, Buck and Ringo joined their humor and musical skills to record a new version of “Act Naturally.”

 When Owens passed away in 2006, he was sleeping in his bed.
-Hours earlier he was not feeling well and considered canceling a performance until he heard some fans had traveled from Oregon to California to hear him.
-So he stood on stage at his Crystal Palace club and restaurant, singing one last time in Bakersfield.
+Hours earlier he was not feeling well and considered canceling a performance until he heard some fans had traveled from Oregon to California to hear him perform.